taoteh1221/Open_Crypto_Tracker/README.txt

 -Import / Export your portfolio in CSV (spreadsheet) file format.

+-A news page with over 30 different cryptocurrency-related RSS feeds to select from, including company and organization blogs / news sites / podcasts / reddit and stackexchange forums.

+-External resources page, includes links to marketcap stats sites / news sites / wallets / exchanges / block explorers / developer resources / newsletters / podcasts / social media / etc.

 -Detailed charts (base values in crypto and your local primary currency), with spot price / 24 hour volume, zooming, and crosshair hovering.

--Switch between light / dark (night mode) theme colors.
+-Crypto tools (QR code generator, altcoin trade preview / marketcap calculator in BTC and your local primary currency, etc).

 -Mining calculators, to determine coin mining profitability (in crypto and your local primary currency, includes electricity costs and pool fees).

--Crypto tools (QR code generator, altcoin trade preview / marketcap calculator in BTC and your local primary currency, etc).

--External resources page, includes links to marketcap stats sites / news sites / wallets / exchanges / block explorers / developer resources / newsletters / podcasts / social media / etc.

 -Help page in easy-to-use FAQ format, for common issues (with support / contact links if you need additional assistance).